 - Student B: 78 in English (class mean 65, SD 5) → z = (78 − 65) / 5 = 2.6

-Student B's raw score is lower, but their z-score is twice as high.
+Student B's raw score is lower, but their z-score runs twice as high.
 Relative to their respective classmates, Student B outperformed Student A by a considerable margin.
 Z-scores make this comparison valid and precise.

-Step 6 — Apply Z-Scores in Finance
+Step 6: Apply Z-Scores in Finance

 Z-scores appear throughout quantitative finance.
 The most direct application is the Sharpe ratio, which measures risk-adjusted return: